LiaoJimmy/effective-typescript/pages/item38.md

 :: content ::

-# Reduce any scope as much as you possibly can to avoid collateral damage.
+# Reduce as any scope

 ```ts {monaco}
 interface Config {